fijblanco/documentation/content/applications/finance/accounting/payments/pay_sepa.rst

 .. note::
    According to the localization package installed, the **SEPA Direct Debit** and **SEPA Credit Transfer** modules may be installed by default.
-If not, they need to be :doc:`installed
+If not, they need to be :ref:`installed <general/install>`.
-   <../../../../general/apps_modules>`.

 Activate SEPA payment methods on banks
 --------------------------------------